voidrender/recipes/coffee/nola.md

 4. Cover and let steep for 12 hours at room temperature.
 5. Strain and store in an airtight vessel in the refrigerator for up to a week.

+Yields ≈750 ml.
 Serve over ice with an equal part whole milk and a dash of simple syrup to taste (≈5% by volume).

-Adapted from the legendary [Blue Bottle New Orleans Iced](https://bluebottlecoffee.com/preparation-guides/new-orleans-iced).
+###### Adapted from the legendary [Blue Bottle New Orleans Iced](https://bluebottlecoffee.com/preparation-guides/new-orleans-iced).